Board of Education

 As representatives of the community, joined in a positive, cooperative effort with parents, students and staff, it is the mission of the Elida Board of Education to determine the direction of the school district, set policies, define goals and work toward providing the highest quality resources that will ensure that every student receives the very best education possible and is prepared for the future as a productive and responsible citizen.

-2022 Board Meetings: The regular monthly Board of Education meetings are listed below and will be held at 7:00 pm at the Elida High School Community Room, 401 E. North Street.
+2023 Board Meetings: The regular monthly Board of Education meetings are listed below and will be held at 7:00 pm at the Elida High School Community Room, 401 E. North Street.
 However, June, July & August meetings will be held at the Board of Education Central Office Conference Room, 4380 Sunnydale.
+June 20 held in HS Community Room.

 A Board of Citizens